-If potential adverse effects are identified, scheme specific mitigation will need to be developed in consultation with the relevant organisations, such as Cadw, the relevant Archaeological Trust and the local authority conservation officer.
+If potential adverse effects are identified, scheme specific mitigation will need to be developed in consultation with the relevant organisations, such as Cadw or English Heritage, the relevant Archaeological Trust and the local authority conservation officer.
 The indirect and cumulative effects of the improvements to the cultural heritage service are outlined in Section 3 below.